 9) Always use the same boilerplate

-Once you are satisfied with your boilerplate, you must use the same boilerplate in all future press releases.
+Once you are happy with your boilerplate, you must use the same boilerplate in all future press releases.
 You can establish a memorable brand identity and avoid sending journalists conflicting messages about your business by sticking to one standard version of your boilerplate.

 10) Review the boilerplate occasionally